 - Development in the City of Adelaide greater than $10 million.

 In its decision-making role, the SCAP:

-- operates under the same law, and must apply the same Development Plan policy as would a council development assessment panel
+- operates under the same law and must apply the same Planning & Design Code policy or Development Plan policy as a council

 - is subject to the same appeal provisions, and has the same enforcement powers as a council development assessment panel

 - normally handles planning issues itself, but delegates building assessment to the relevant council.

 Under the Development Act 1993, the SCAP continues to have a role in dealing, together with councils, with applications specifically contrary to Development Plans.
 Where a council is of the view a proposal warrants approval despite it being ‘non-complying’ with the Development Plan, the council may grant approval provided the SCAP agrees.

 Crown developments and public infrastructure

 The SCAP assesses all applications for Crown development and public infrastructure development under the PDI Act and the Development Act 1993.
 It then provides advice to the Minister for Planning and Local Government, who makes the final decision.

 Major Development applications lodged under the PDI Act will be assessed by the State Planning Commission, who provide advice to the Minister for Planning and Local Government as decision maker.